Community Choice Aggregators and the Changing California Power Market

 - Should utilities be forced to continue contracting for power in the face of massive projected load departures to CCAs?

-- What lessons can be learned from community solar?
+- What lessons can be learned from the community solar experience?

 NORTON ROSE FULBRIGHT